DukeAPO/dukeapo-client/README.md

 ### Clone (download) the project

+Open up Terminal and type in `git`.
+You'll probably have to install Apple's xcode command line tools.

 cd (change directory) to or make a new folder where you want to hold all your GitHub projects.
 I just make a `GitHub` folder somewhere and put all my stuff there.
 Once you're inside that folder, `clone` the project from our central GitHub repository down to your computer:

 `git clone https://github.com/DukeAPO/dukeapo-client.git`